 Through our discussions with them, the lack of affordable housing, criminalization of poverty, and irresponsible development policies became increasingly clear.
 Due to this new understanding of the issues facing the most marginalized in our community, we began a campaign around houselessness.

-Today, our campaigns are focused on SafeGrounds, the decriminalization of poverty, and affordable housing, as well as ensuring just economic development that benefits every member of our community, rather than merely the wealthiest.
+Today, our campaigns are focused on the Good Neighbor program, transitional housing, decriminalization of poverty, and affordable housing, as well as ensuring just economic development that benefits every member of our community, rather than just the wealthiest.

 Photo Credit: Our Town Reno